astronomer/docs/learn/use-case-setup-teardown-data-quality.md

     return "Additional data quality checks are done!"
 ```

-By changing the trigger rule of the `sql_check_done` task and the `done` task running after the `drop_backup` task you can change the impact failures in the `create_table` task group have on the continuation of the larger pipeline.
-For example you may want to set the trigger rule of the `sql_check_done` task to `all_success` during development to only continue the pipeline if the data passes validation checks or set the trigger rule of the `done` task to `all_done` to allow the pipeline to continue using the old table if the swapping in of the new table fails.
+If you change the trigger rule of the `sql_check_done` task and the `done` task running after the `drop_backup` task, you can change the impact that failures have on the larger pipeline.
+For example, you might want to set the trigger rule of the `sql_check_done` task to `all_success` during development to only continue the pipeline if the data passes validation checks, or you might set the trigger rule of the `done` task to `all_done` to allow the pipeline to continue using the old table if the swapping in of the new table fails.

 Lastly, the `table_ready_for_the_model` task produces to the [Airflow dataset](airflow-datasets.md) `postgres://public/roses` to trigger the downstream `rose_classification` DAG.